About Lucy Ogbu-Nwobodo

 After completing her medical school education from the University of California, Davis, (UC Davis), she moved to Boston for residency at the Massachusetts General Hospital (MGH)/McLean Harvard Psychiatry Program, where she served as the MGH Administrative Chief Resident and Chair of the MGH Resident and Fellow Committee.

-She is currently an Assistant Professor at University of California, San Francisco (UCSF) and serves in a number of leadership and clinical roles at UCSF including as: the Medical Director of the UCSF Alliance Health Project (serving LGBTQ and HIV-affected communities), Associate Program Director in the Psychiatry Residency Training Program, Associate Program Director in the Public Psychiatry Fellowship and as the Director of the UCSF School of Medicine’s Post Baccalaureate Program and Office of Outreach.
+She is currently an Assistant Professor at University of California, San Francisco (UCSF) and serves in a number of leadership roles at UCSF including as: the Director of the UCSF Public Psychiatry Fellowship, Associate Program Director in the Psychiatry Residency Training Program and as the Director of the UCSF School of Medicine’s Post Baccalaureate Program and Office of Outreach.

 She currently serves as a Co-Editor of the Racism and Mental Health Equity column with the Psychiatric Services Journal, which is a monthly publication of the American Psychiatric Association (APA).
 She is an elected Board Member of the American Association for Community Psychiatry (AACP) as well as the Black Psychiatrists of America, Inc. (BPA).
 She has created pipeline programs focused on optimizing the matriculation of historically excluded students into health professional programs, including starting the 501c3 non-profit organization Health Equity Leadership Academy, Inc.